seL4/docs/processes/rfc-process.md

 * Changing the versioning system used for libraries
 * Adding a new major API feature to the kernel

-Changes such as bug-fixes, refactorings, optimistions, or those that do not affect the functional requirements of the kernel, supporting tooling, infrastructure, or system components
+Changes such as bug-fixes, refactorings, optimisations, or those that do not affect the functional requirements of the kernel, supporting tooling, infrastructure, or system components